EEN421/EEN421.github.io/_posts/KQL-Detection-of-the-Week_-A-Meeting-in-2050---Detecting-Project-CAV3RN’s-Outlook-Calendar-C2-and-DNS-AAAA-Recovery-Channel.md

 set_has_element(Labels, "p") or set_has_element(Labels, "q")
 ```

 Note what that *isn't*.
-It isn't `QueryName has ".p."`, which would match `example.pizza.com` and half the internet, and it isn't a positional index like `Labels[LabelCount - 3]`, which quietly assumes the registrable domain is exactly two labels and breaks the moment the operator moves to something under `.co.uk`. `set_has_element()` does exact element matching against the parsed label array — it asks "is there a label that is *precisely* the single character `p`," which is a question ordinary DNS almost never answers yes to.
+It isn't `QueryName has ".p."` — and the reason is more interesting than "that would over-match," because it wouldn't over-match the way you'd guess. `has` is term-based, so the dots in that needle are **silently discarded**: it tokenizes to the single term `p`, and the query you actually shipped is `has "p"`.
+It won't match `example.pizza.com`, because `pizza` is one term and there's no standalone `p` in it.
+It *will* match `cdn-p-edge.example.com`, because hyphens are term delimiters too, and anything else where a lone `p` survives tokenization in a context that has nothing to do with DNS labels.
+The punctuation you wrote to mean "a label, delimited by dots" was never evaluated.
+That's the failure worth naming — not a filter that matches too much, but a filter that quietly answers a different question than the one on the page.
+It also isn't a positional index like `Labels[array_length(Labels) - 3]`, which quietly assumes the registrable domain is exactly two labels and breaks the moment the operator moves to something under `.co.uk`. `set_has_element()` does exact element matching against the parsed label array — it asks "is there a label that is *precisely* the single character `p`," which is a question ordinary DNS almost never answers yes to.
 Splitting the hostname into labels first and reasoning about labels as structured data, rather than pattern-matching against the string, is what makes the test both specific and portable.

-One line above it is doing quiet, load-bearing work, and it deserves naming because lifting the regex without it produces a clean zero-row result:
+One line up in the shared base is doing quiet, load-bearing work, and it deserves naming because lifting the regex without it produces a clean zero-row result:

 ```kql
 | extend QueryName = tolower(trim_end(@"\.", Name))